 A foundation is a critical part of any building structure.
 This is because a house sits on the foundation that rests on the footing thus dispersing the weight of the structure upon the soil.
 When a house foundation gets damaged, the foundation begins to settle necessitating major repairs which are costly.

 One of the main reasons that cause a foundation to get damaged is if the original foundation wasn’t strong enough.
-Other causes of foundation damage include earthquakes, floods, changing usage of a structure, Change of soil supporting the foundation and construction of nearby structures causing soil excavation.
+Other causes of foundation damage include earthquakes, floods, changing usage of a structure, Change of soil supporting the foundation, and construction of nearby structures causing soil excavation.
+As the foundation settles unevenly or undergoes structural issues, it can lead to visible signs of damage within the house, such as cracks in walls, sloping floors, or misaligned doors and windows.

-There are many methods to fix a damaged foundation.
+Addressing foundation issues requires comprehensive and often extensive repairs.
+Ignoring foundation problems can lead to further damage and jeopardize the safety of the entire structure.
+Thankfully, there are many methods to fix a damaged foundation.
 However, underpinning the foundation with a pier system is one of the best and most effective techniques.
-This process involves using piers to strengthen a building’s foundation.
+This process involves using concrete piers to strengthen a building’s foundation.

-Cost of repairs is often dictated by the number of piers that are used to underpin the house.
+The cost of repairs is often dictated by the number of piers that are used to underpin the property.
 Some contractors recommend fewer piers than required to lower project costs.
 If the piers are spaced too far apart, the foundation is weakened causing it to sag and crack.
 This is dangerous because aside from compromising the safety of your house, the foundation soon gets damaged necessitating more repairs.

-What Are The Qualities Of A Properly Engineered Pier System?
+What Are The Qualities Of A Properly Engineered Pier Foundation System?

-- Type of structure i.e. it is a frame or brick structure?
+- Type of structure i.e. it is frame or brick?

-- The number of storeys in a building
+- The number of stories in a building

 - Height of the building’s foundation.

 Unfortunately, some contractors only install piers at the far ends and not on the foundation in between, causing weak points.
 A properly underpinned foundation conforms to the appropriate engineering technologies.
-Focus is not only restricted to installing the piers but also strengthening the foundation between them.
+The focus is not only restricted to installing the piers but also strengthening the foundation between them.

-To prevent any foundation failures in future, correct pier spacing must be adhered to.
+To prevent any foundation failures in the future, correct pier spacing must be adhered to.
 The following are guidelines to be used when repairing sunken foundations.
-The underpinning foundation Texas guidelines have been released by The Foundation Performance Association.
+The underpinning Foundation Texas guidelines have been released by The Foundation Performance Association.

 General Pier Spacing Requirements & Guidelines: